Rokhlin dimension for actions of residually finite groups: Introduction

-As a major application of this result together with techniques developed in \cite{Szabo14} and some geometric group theory, we extend the finiteness results for Rokhlin dimension to free actions of infinite, finitely generated, nilpotent groups on finite dimensional compact metric spaces, see Corollary \ref{free nilpotent dimnuc}.
-When combined with the astounding recent progress in the Elliott programme by many hands \cite{GongLinNiu14, ElliottNiu15, ElliottGongLinNiu15, TikuisisWhiteWinter15}, this shows that a large class of simple transformation group \cstar-algebras associated to actions of nilpotent groups is classifiable, i.e.~these \cstar-algebras are isomorphic to simple ASH algebras of topological dimension at most two.
+As a major application of this result together with techniques developed in~\cite{Szabo14} and some geometric group theory, we extend the finiteness results for Rokhlin dimension to free actions of infinite, finitely generated, nilpotent groups on finite dimensional compact metric spaces, see Corollary~\ref{free nilpotent dimnuc}.
+When combined with the astounding recent progress in the Elliott programme by many hands~\cite{GongLinNiu14, ElliottNiu15, ElliottGongLinNiu15, TikuisisWhiteWinter15}, this shows that a large class of simple transformation group \cstar-algebras associated to actions of nilpotent groups is classifiable (see Theorem~\ref{crossed product classifiable}):

+\begin{thmintro} Let $G$ be a finitely generated, infinite, nilpotent group and $X$ a compact metric space of finite covering dimension.
+Let $\alpha: G\curvearrowright X$ be a free and minimal action.
+Then the transformation group \cstar-algebra $\CC(X)\rtimes_\alpha G$ is a simple ASH algebra of topological dimension at most $2$. \end{thmintro} This considerably extends results which previously have only been known for $\IZ$ and $\IZ^m$-actions.
+We point out that some time after the initial preprint version of this paper was published, Bartels~\cite{Bartels16} independently proved a similar finiteness result for more general actions of virtually nilpotent groups, by using slightly different methods.
+As a consequence, Theorem~\ref{thmintro:nilpotent-box} can be extended from nilpotent groups to virtually nilpotent groups (cf.\ Theorem~\ref{thm:Bartels-extension}).

-In the case of noncommutative coefficient algebras, we also explore generalizations of some other results from \cite{HirshbergWinterZacharias14}.
-Firstly, we investigate the notion of Rokhlin dimension with commuting towers.
-We show that cocycle actions having a finite such value are compatible with $\CD$-stability for a strongly self-absorbing \cstar-algebra $\CD$, at least under the assumption that the acting group has low complexity, see Theorem \ref{dimrokc sigma D}.
-That is, under the right assumption on the acting group, the property of being $\CD$-stable passes from the coefficient \cstar-algebra to the (twisted) crossed product, whenever the underlying cocycle action has finite Rokhlin dimension with commuting towers.
+In the case of noncommutative coefficient algebras, we also explore generalizations of some other results from~\cite{HirshbergWinterZacharias14}.
+Firstly, we investigate the notion of Rokhlin dimension with commuting towers and its relation to another type of important \cstar-algebraic regularity property \textemdash~\emph{$\CD$-stability} for a strongly self-absorbing \cstar-algebra $\CD$.
+We show that for groups with finite dimensional box spaces, finite Rokhlin dimension with commuting towers allows $\CD$-stability to pass from the coefficient \cstar-algebra to the (twisted) crossed product (see Theorem~\ref{dimrokc sigma D}):

+\begin{thmintro} Let $A$ be a separable, $\CD$-stable \cstar-algebra, let $G$ be a countable, residually finite group admitting a box space with finite asymptotic dimension, and let $(\alpha,w): G\curvearrowright A$ be a cocycle action having finite Rokhlin dimension with commuting towers.
+Then the twisted crossed product $A\rtimes_{\alpha,w} G$ is $\CD$-stable. \end{thmintro}

+Secondly, we examine the genericity of cocycle actions with small Rokhlin dimension on $\CZ$-stable or UHF-stable \cstar-algebras (see Theorem~\ref{generic dimrok UHF} and Theorem~\ref{generic dimrok Z}):